Cloud Computing for Business

 Not that long ago, many businesses were held back online by poor connections to the Internet.
 Some companies didn’t even have a permanent link to the Internet and relied on a modem in the corner of the office, which would be turned on every so often to check emails; this all seems very distant, but actually, we were only talking ten or fifteen years ago.

-These days, however, technology has moved on, and it’s rare to find a company that doesn’t have a fast, “always-on” connection to the Internet
+These days, however, technology has moved on, and it’s rare to find a company that doesn’t have a fast, “always-on” connection to the high-speed Internet

 , capable of doing so much more than merely sending and receiving electronic mail.